 Action Dress Rip: Merida during her archery contest.
 Rather than the skirt, it's the shoulders and back that get ripped when she deliberately flexes to overcome the restrictive clothes.
 It gets further shredded after she is thrown off a horse and runs through the forest.

 Adult Fear: The scene where Fergus finds Elinor's torn dress... just think what awful scenarios he must have been imagining.

 And then running into the tapestry room and finding what looked like the same bear who killed Elinor attacking his daughter.

 Merida is down in the abandoned castle and Mor'du shows up and tries to kill her.
 Elinor is helpless to protect her daughter who is trapped with this bear because she cannot fit through the hole.

 To say nothing of, in the beginning, when Fergus sees the giant demon bear Mor'du bearing down on his wife and young daughter, who are completely defenceless, when they'd been feeling completely safe, or what Elinor must have felt taking Merida and running away on horseback, leaving her husband and his men behind to fight the bear, with no way of knowing the outcome until after the whole affair.

-Plus, what both Elinor and Fergus may have thought after realizing that they had sent their tiny daughter into the woods to fetch the arrow, alone, defenseless, with that very same giant bear stalking her the entire time, where he could have attacked and killed her without their knowledge.
+Plus, what both Elinor and Fergus may have thought after realizing that they had sent their tiny daughter into the woods to fetch the arrow, alone, defenceless, with that very same giant bear stalking her the entire time, where he could have attacked and killed her without their knowledge.